DirtYiCE/cs373-tests/README.md

         $ ./test.py <homework_number> edit

     Where `<homework_number>` is in format like `1.4` for the 4<sup>th</sup>
     question in the first homework.
-You can also just open `<homework_number>/code.py` with your editor if you do not like to use the command like (altough you may need to create the file first).
+You can also copy `<homework_number>/base_code.py` to `<homework_number>/code.py` (if exists,
+    otherwise just create a new file), then open it with your editor.

-    It will be an empty file, do not worry.
+    It may be an empty file, do not worry.
 It will set the given variables to the given values before executing your code.
 You actually only have to write the part after the "do not modify anything before" lines, and you also don't have to print it (just place in the correct variable).
+If you're not sure, open `<homework_number>/template.py` and search for `# !code!`.
+Your code will be executed like you placed your code there.

     For example, given a task to add two numbers together, you would get something like this to edit: